hphelion/documentation/commercial/GA1/commercial.sirius-cli-workflow.md

 		  }
 		}

-### Load the configuration and export required environment variables to prepare for updating cloud{#load-config-export}
+### Load the configuration and export required environment variables to prepare for updating cloud {#load-config-export}

 Enter the following command